AFLplusplus/AFLplusplus/utils/aflpp_driver/README.md

 Note that you can use the driver too for frida_mode (`-O`).

 aflpp_qemu_driver is used for libfuzzer `LLVMFuzzerTestOneInput()` targets that are to be fuzzed in qemu_mode.
-So we compile them with clang/clang++, without -fsantize=fuzzer or afl-clang-fast, and link in libAFLQemuDriver.a:
+So compile them with clang/clang++, without -fsantize=fuzzer or afl-clang-fast, and link in libAFLQemuDriver.a:

 `clang++ -o fuzz fuzzer_harness.cc libAFLQemuDriver.a [plus required linking]`.